yaledailynews/website/README.md

 ## Database Migrations

 Set up your own database branch from main in Neon when you branch from main and save the environment variables.
 Then run `bun run payload migrate:create` and `bun run payload migrate` whenever you make a change to the Payload config.
-Also run `bun run payload generate:types` and `bun run payload generate:importmap` to regenerate the necessary types and import map.
+Also run `bun run generate:types` and `bun run generate:importmap` to regenerate the necessary types and import map.

 ## Quickstart
 - `vercel env pull .env.development.local`